SuperThunder/homeserver/README.md

         name: "/media/NAS"

-Note: Container configs are stored in /opt/amc (that's where the ansible/docker combo puts them)

 In roles/ec3/tasks/transmission.yml, make volume exports so that the complete and incomplete dirs used by transmission are somewhere good (for me, this means both on my NAS).
  - /docker/incomplete:/data/incomplete